mrc-ide/odin/README.md

 `odin` implements a high-level language for describing and implementing ordinary differential equations in R.  It provides a "domain specific language" (DSL) which _looks_ like R but is compiled directly to C.  The actual solution of the differential equations is done with the deSolve package, giving access to the excellent Livermore solvers (`lsoda`, `lsode`, etc).

-* The DSL is _declarative_ reflecting the mathematical nature of the equations (typically ODEs are simple mathematical relationships, so the order should not matter).
+* The DSL is _declarative_ reflecting the mathematical nature of the equations (typically ordinary differential equations are simple mathematical relationships, so the order should not matter).
 * It includes support for equations that involve vectors, matrices and higher dimensional arrays (up to 8!), including a high-level array indexing notation that removes the need for explicit looping.
 * Delay differential equations are supported, including when the delayed quantities are expressions of variables.
 * Interpolation functions can be used to include time-varying quantities into the model